 EYW wants your food stories!

-What: Sort of the unofficial dish of New Delhi, though it’s popular elsewhere in North India, chole bhature is a Punjabi concoction of spicy curried chickpeas (chole) and puffy fried white-flour bread (bhature), most often eaten together for breakfast (it’s also known as chana bhatura).
+Sort of the unofficial dish of New Delhi, though it’s popular elsewhere in North India, chole bhature is a Punjabi concoction of spicy curried chickpeas (chole) and puffy fried white-flour bread (bhature), most often eaten together for breakfast (it’s also known as chana bhatura).
 Come mornings, popular chole bhature spots are crowded with everyone from local rickshaw drivers and shopkeepers to university students, all looking for a delicious cheap meal.
 Tell a local you ate this for breakfast and you’ll get the widest grin imaginable.
 It's one of the best things you can eat in New Delhi!

 Where: Based on several recommendations, including the helpful Eating Out in Delhi blog, we scarfed down some excellent chole bhature at Baba Nagpal’s Corner (2642-8755; 7/25 Gupta Market, Lajpat Nagar-IV, Amar Colony, New Delhi, map).
 Many tuktuk drivers will know it, or else will have no trouble getting someone in that area to direct him.